jkrempus/pfft/README.md

 ### Usage

-For api reference, see the doc directory or go [here](http://jerro.github.com/pfft/doc/pfft.pfft.html)
+For API reference, see the doc directory or go [here](http://jerro.github.com/pfft/doc/pfft.pfft.html)

 There are three different ways of using pfft: